 People occasionally twirl or tug on their hair, with some even putting it in their mouth, but others begin to have compulsions to pull and play with their hair so much that it falls out.
 To hide the hair, some consume it, which can cause serious stomach problems.
 Uneven hair and wearing lots of hats may be one indicator of a problem, especially if the behavior becomes worse over time.
-Because of the physical and psychological dangers associated with trichotillomana, it's important to consider treatment for the disorder - for instance online treatment here at GoMentor.com.
-Before showing how you can get help with this impulse-control disorder, here are some other facts about trichotillomania.
+Because of the physical and psychological dangers associated with trichotillomana, it's important to consider treatment for the disorder - we offer online treatment here at GoMentor.com.

 Not much is known about the causes of trichotillomania, but they are thought to be similar to the reasons people develop other compulsive disorders.
 The disorder tends to affect children and adolescents.
 Some of the physical causes are thought to be hereditary, dealing with serotonin and dopamine levels in the brain.
 Basically, some type of neurological disorder is usually the cause of the impulsive behavior that leads to trichotillomania.
 While the causes may be biological, there are many emotional symptoms that may appear along with the disorder.